-- Service providers, for example UnderwriteMe, who we work with to provide our automated underwriting.
+- Service providers, for example Blue Circle Life, who provide our diabetes portal and automated underwriting.

 - ID authentication and fraud prevention agencies.

 - Your authorised financial adviser(s).

 - Auditors.

 - Reassurers.

 - Medical agencies.

-- Legal advisers and legal/ regulatory bodies.
+- Legal advisers and legal/regulatory bodies.

 - Other insurance providers.

 - External market research agencies.

 - Data Brokers, for example Experian, in order for us to best understand the products that would be most suited to you.